donglinzhou/SICSRec/README.md

 ## 2. Dataset

-1. we use four public Bili_datasets from [NinRec]([NineRec: A Benchmark Dataset Suite for Evaluating Transferable Recommendation | IEEE Journals & Magazine | IEEE Xplore](https://ieeexplore.ieee.org/document/10461053)) and download it from [Downstream_datasets.tar.gz - Google 云端硬盘](https://drive.google.com/file/d/15RlthgPczrFbP4U7l6QflSImK5wSGP5K/view).
+1. we use four public Bili_datasets from [NinRec]([NineRec: A Benchmark Dataset Suite for Evaluating Transferable Recommendation | IEEE Journals & Magazine | IEEE Xplore](https://ieeexplore.ieee.org/document/10461053)) and download it from [Downstream_datasets.tar.gz - Google](https://drive.google.com/file/d/15RlthgPczrFbP4U7l6QflSImK5wSGP5K/view).
 2. 2.If you want to encode image embeddings using an image encoder, please download the image data from the previous link and place it into `./stage1_content_modality_semantic_alignment/Downstream_dataset/category/category_cover1/`, where `category` is the name of the dataset, such as `Bili_Cartoon`.
 We have also provided embedding weights.

 3. Text and image embeddings weights are `category_text_llm_stage1.pth` and `category_image_llm_stage1.pth`, respectively.